Mark Ridley's Comedy Castle: Television

-Comedy Festivals
+Comedy festivals

 Mark Ridley’s Comedy Castle hosted the first Detroit International Comedy Festival in 2008.
 The following year, Mark Ridley produced and filmed the Detroit International Comedy Festival for theatrical and home video release.
 In 2010, Lewis Black emceed and headlined the festival.
 The Comedy Castle also produced Laugh-a-Palooza each year, featuring many up and coming comedians from around the United States and Canada.

 In addition to comedy festivals, Mark Ridley’s Comedy Castle also hosts a stand-up comedy class for those that desire to learn about writing jokes, performing in front of an audience, and working in a club.
 Local comedian Bill Bushart, who the Metro Times named “Detroit’s Best Comedian 2010,” teaches the class.

-Notable Performers
+Notable performers

-A month after opening its doors, Tim Allen walked on stage for the first time.
-For years, the Comedy Castle was Allen’s home club.
-In 2015, Allen admitted to stealing a tile from the floor of the original Comedy Castle on Jimmy Kimmel Live!

 Mark Ridley’s Comedy Castle’s first headliner was Mike Binder, then trying to break out as a stand-up comedian.
 He was living in Los Angeles at the time and called Mark Ridley to ask if he could be the Comedy Castle’s first headliner.
-Other notable comedians and performers that got their start at the Comedy Castle are Paul Feig, J. Chris Newberg, and Dax Shepard.
-Comedian and actor Bob Saget was an early headliner at the Comedy Castle, where he met future Full House co-star Dave Coulier, a Detroit grown comedian and regular headliner.
+Bob Saget was an early headliner at the Comedy Castle, where he met future Full House co-star Dave Coulier, a Detroit grown comedian and regular headliner.

 In 1996, Bill Engvall recorded his debut comedy album “Here’s Your Sign” at the Comedy Castle, followed by his second album “Dorkfish” in 1998.
-Both albums were certified gold and platinum.
+Both albums went platinum.

 The only club that comedian Kathleen Madigan will work outside of her normal theater tour is Mark Ridley’s Comedy Castle.